Antori91/Home_Automation/README.md

          - update temperature sensors repository and various parameters from lines 57 to 62 of iot_ESP8266_DHT22.ino file
      - Compile the sketches and flash the ESP8266
      - Install the ESP8266 and connect them to the devices (heaters, hot water tank, lighting relays)
   - Arrived here, time to play with Domoticz...Enter for the main and backup Domoticz instances the heating schedules per heating zone.
-For the backup server, I've entered schedule to send every hour a command to start all heating zones.
-There is no synchronization between the heating schedules of the main and backup servers.
+For the backup server, I've entered schedules to send every hour a command to start all heating zones.
+In my environment, there is no synchronization between the heating schedules of the main and backup servers.
+To start or stop a heating zone at a given hour, you have to enter in Timers of Heating Schedule/Start and Heating Schedule/Stop devices the command ON on Time for the level corresponding to the heating zone